 Southern Miss utilizes a fully online parking management system.
-Visit the Parking Management website (link), and you can register your car for an electronic parking permit before even coming to campus.
+Visit the Parking and Transit Services website (link), and you can register your car for an electronic parking permit before even coming to campus.

 If you'll be taking classes on campus, you'll need to get your student ID card made.
 These can be obtained at the Image Center in the Thad Cochran Building on the Hattiesburg Campus or in the Student Service One Stop, first floor of Hardy Hall on the Gulf Park Campus.
 Visit the Image Center's website (link) for more information about getting your ID card.